 ART.
 9 The Club of Bologna is directed by a Management Committee consisting of high-profile Full Members chosen among the various countries and confirmed by FederUnacoma.

-The regular term of a Management Committee member is four years, with the possibility of a second term.
+The regular term of a Management Committee member is three years, with the possibility of a second term.

 The Club of Bologna Past-Presidents are ex-officio invited to the Management Committee.

 ART.
 10 The Management Committee will meet, as a rule, every year in order to:

 - propose new memberships (Full and Management Committee Members);

 - plan the Club meetings and working sessions;

 - define future study and analysis programs of the Club as well perform evaluations of programs after their accomplishment;

 - verify the status of research in progress;

 - evaluate opportunities for establishing a Scientific Board and Study Groups among Club members;